hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 🛑 **STOP** after you complete the third quiz.

+???
+**This lab is a bit more challenging so take your time and read the notes carefully.
+I will be around along with your TA to answer questions if you get stuck.
+Stop after the third quiz.**

 ---
 name: TFE-Chapter-4
 class: title
 # Chapter 4
 ## Modules and API Automation

+???
+**This is the final content chapter where we'll cover the private module registry and API automation.**

 ---
 name: private-module-registry